ostracod/tractor-old/README.md

 INLINE <function>
 ```

-Specifies that function `<function>` will be expanded inline for each invocation. `<function>` must be a `FUNC_TYPE` statement or `FUNC` statement.
-Inline function arguments and return values are passed by reference, and may conform to `~concreteT`.
-However, inline function handles may not be stored in `VAR` or `FIXED` variables, because inline function types do not conform to `concreteT`.
+Specifies that function `<function>` will be expanded inline for each invocation. `<function>` must be a `FUNC_TYPE` or `FUNC` statement.
+Inline function arguments and return items are passed by reference, and may conform to `~concreteT`.
+However, inline function handles may not be stored in `VAR` or `FIXED` variables, because inline function handles do not conform to `concreteT`.

 ```
 MAYBE_INLINE <function>